 - From Split, we drove to Krka National Park.
 We got there right as the park opened, and it quickly got crowded.
 This is a beautiful park, and I’m glad we visited, but it was so busy.

 - From Krka NP, we went to Zadar, the oldest city in Croatia—which was totally worth a visit.
 You can feel the history around you.
-And while the old city was amazing, I can’t deny that one of my favorite things was the sea organ.
+And while the old city was amazing, I can’t deny that one of my most favorite things was the sea organ.

 Paklenica National Park beta